A single mum’s account of her one parent holiday in Turkey.

 When I mentioned that I was going to Turkey a few people asked me why I would take my daughter to a country with a high-risk of terrorist attacks (and solo too).
 My simple reply was ‘Have you seen what’s happening in Europe these days?
 We are more at risk from terrorism here.’
-My daughter really enjoyed her mum and daughter holiday in Turkey, and I want to offer some tips on taking your own child there because being a single parent shouldn’t stop you from going on adventures such as this one!
+My daughter really enjoyed her mum and daughter holiday in Turkey, and I want to offer some tips for single mums travelling solo because being a single parent shouldn’t stop you from going on adventures such as this one!

 Normally, if there is a cheaper way of booking a holiday then I will choose that option.
 However, on my one parent trip to Turkey where I was solely responsible for my child, I wanted to be sure that there was someone contactable throughout my stay, in case I wanted or needed to come home early.
 Although holidays can, at times, be more expensive when you book them with a travel agent – as opposed to booking hotels and flights separately – there are benefits to this, too:

 When I booked our one parent holiday through a high street travel agent, there was a rep that would visit the hotel a few times a week.
 She would organise day trips, sort out any problems with the hotel and I was even able to book extra luggage home via the rep. Another rep was at the airport to direct us to the correct coach for our hotel and give us any relevant paperwork.

 A lot of single parents suffer from anxiety, especially when they travel solo with their children.
 They are the only responsible parent and they worry that something might go wrong.
 It’s natural to feel like this and despite having travelled all over Europe with my daughter, I still worry about travelling on my own with her so booking your one parent break with a travel agent or tour operator can put your mind at ease.